Dublin’s home for great European theatre

 During this period Edwards and MacLiammóir (Gate Theatre Productions) ran shows in Dublin’s Gaiety Theatre and toured productions to Europe, Egypt and North America.

 In 1983, Michael Colgan became Director of the Gate and during his 33-year reign, he produced many high-quality award-winning plays.
 Many of these have been seen throughout the world from Beijing to New York.
 Under his stewardship, the Gate established unique relationships with leading contemporary playwrights including Samuel Beckett, Harold Pinter and Brian Friel.

 He produced the first-ever Beckett Festival, presenting all 19 of the stage plays over three weeks.
 He also produced the first-ever festival of Pinter’s plays and many premieres and productions of Friel’s work including the acclaimed production of Faith Healer with Ralph Fiennes which won a Tony Award on Broadway.
 During his time, with the generous support of funders, the fabric of the building was restored and renovated under the guidance of Ronnie Tallon and Scott, Tallon Walker Architects.
 This included the provision of a new wing, which incorporates a space – The Gate Studio – to be used for rehearsals, workshops, offering practitioners an opportunity to develop and nurture creativity.

 The Next Chapter

-- Her productions have been nominated for thirty five theatre awards, winning ten, including three for best director.
-She directed three award-winning productions for the Gate Catastrophe, Festen and Sweeney Todd, described in the Guardian as ‘a new dawn for the theatre’.
-Her inaugural season at the Gate opened on 12th July, 2017 with the immersive production of F. Scott Fitzgerald’s The Great Gatsby.
+Her productions have been nominated for thirty-five theatre awards, winning ten, including three for best director.
+She directed three award-winning productions for the Gate Catastrophe, Festen and Sweeney Todd, described in the Guardian as ‘new dawn for the theatre’.
+Her inaugural season at the Gate opened on 12th July 2017 with the immersive production of F. Scott Fitzgerald’s The Great Gatsby.